brimdata/zed/docs/lake/design.md

 duplicate row will be adjacent when sorted by "this") so that duplicates are trivially detected.

-Efficient upserts can be accomplished because each segment is sorted by the pool key.
-Thus, an upsert can be sorted then merge-joined with each overlapping segment.
-Where segments produce changes and additions, they can be forwarded to a streaming add operator and the list of modified segments accumulated.
-At the end of the operation, then new commit(s) along with the to-be-deleted segments can be added to the journal in a single atomic operation.
-A write conflict occurs if there are any other deletes added to the list of to-be-deleted segments.
+Efficient upserts can be accomplished because each data object is sorted by the pool key.
+Thus, an upsert can be sorted then merge-joined with each overlapping object.
+Where data objects produce changes and additions, they can be forwarded to a streaming add operator and the list of modified objects accumulated.
+At the end of the operation, then new commit(s) along with the to-be-deleted objects can be added to the journal in a single atomic operation.
+A write conflict occurs if there are any other deletes added to the list of to-be-deleted objects.
 When this occurs, the transaction can simply be restarted.
-To avoid inefficiency of many restarts, an upsert can be partitioned into smaller segments if the use case allows for it.
+To avoid inefficiency of many restarts, an upsert can be partitioned into smaller objects if the use case allows for it.

 > TBD: Finish working through this use case, its requirements, and the
 > mechanisms needed to implement it.
 Write conflicts will need to be